 Our Vision, Our Purpose

-- Our priority is to ensure the safety, health and wellbeing of children according to the Child Safe Standards.
+- Our priority is to ensure the health, safety and wellbeing of children according to the Child Safe Standards and National Quality Standards.

-- Each and every child has the right to quality education and care, regardless of their background, ethnicity, culture, language, beliefs, gender, age socioeconomic status, level of ability, additional needs, family structure or lifestyle in accordance with the United Nations Convention on the Rights of the Child.
+- Every child has the right to quality education and care, regardless of background, ethnicity, culture, beliefs, gender, age, socioeconomic status, ability, family structure or lifestyle in accordance with the United Nations Convention of the Rights of the Child.

-- Nurturing helps children to feel respected, self-confident, trusted, responsible, independent and acknowledged for their individuality.
+- Nurturing supports children to feel respected, self-confident, trusted, responsible, independent, and acknowledged for their individuality.

-- Children’s individual development needs, interests and experiences should be recognised, embraced and supported.
+- Children’s individual needs, ideas, interests, and experiences are recognised, embraced and supported.

-- Children should be treated equitability and with respect.
+- Children are treated equally and with respect.

 - Promoting inclusive practices ensures the successful participation of all children.

-- Families bring with them the knowledge of the whole child and that home and family is the primary source of learning for children.
+- Families bring with them the knowledge of the whole child and are the primary source of learning for children.

-- Trust, respect and collaboration forms the basis for strong partnerships between families and educators to ensure that their child’s needs are being met.
+- Trust, respect, and collaboration forms the basis for strong partnerships between families and teachers to ensure children’s needs are met.

-- Families should be encouraged to engage in meaningful participation in the program, to initiate and lead their own learning.
+- Families are encouraged to engage in meaningful participation in the program, to initiate and lead their own learning.

-- In engagement and partnerships between families through community, social events, excursions, working bees and fundraising activities contribute to a sense of community.
+- Engagement and partnerships between families through social events, excursions, working bees and fundraising activities contribute to a sense of community.